Jukebox History 1952-1998

 The product names

-from Belgium deserve to be mentioned in this chapter.
-The first limited series
+Belgium deserve to be mentioned in this chapter.
+The first limited series to be

 with 80 selections were introduced.
 The production of jukeboxes took place at

-with patented mechanism had 30 selections, and in 1958 two first-rate jukeboxes
+mechanism had 30 selections, and in 1958 two first-rate jukeboxes with 80

 floor and wall-mounted models.
 The series of Rennotte